Concordium/concordium-client/SmartContractInteraction.md

 ```
 concordium-client module deploy <module-name>.wasm
 ```
+  - If successful, the module reference is printed, which should be used in next step.
 3. **Initialise an instance of the contract:**
 ```
-concordium-client contract init <module-name>.wasm --energy <max-energy> [--func <init-name>] [--params <binary-file>]
+concordium-client contract init <module-ref-or-file>.wasm --energy <max-energy> [--func <init-name>] [--params <binary-file>]
 ```

-  - The actual transaction needs a `ModuleReference`, which can be seen using `concordium-client module list`, but it can also be computed from the wasm module itself, as it is the hash thereof.
-Using the module file itself was deemed the best option as the module list doesn't provide names of the modules.
+  - The `<module-ref-or-file>` should be either a module reference OR a path to the module file (of which the reference then is calculated using hashing).
   - The maximum energy should be specified manually with the `--energy` flag.
   - By default the `"init"` function is used, but a different init function can be specified using the `--func` flag.
   - If the init function takes parameter, they should be specified in a binary file with little endian encoding and provided